 Zero word count briefs, also known as quote for work briefs, require a quote if you are interested in taking it on.
 These briefs will have some additional work needed alongside the word count, such as statistical analysis, data fabrication or even a drawing.

-The client may find that the quote is out of their budget and if this is the case, we might ask if you can lower your quote at all.
+The customer may find that the quote is out of their budget and if this is the case, we might ask if you can lower your quote at all.
 For this reason, we advise that you leave a little room for negotiation with your quote.

 For more information about this, and tips on how to quote a suitable fee, please have a look at our article here.

 Once a brief has been assigned to you, it will move to the ‘My Briefs’ tab, where you will be able to view all the details.
 We also advise that you keep an eye on your messages as we will be sending you a message and an email to confirm that you have been awarded the brief.
 If the brief has been paid for, it will usually be assigned that evening between 7pm and 9pm.
-If the client hasn’t made payment and it states ‘customer payment required’, please do keep an eye on your messages for around 72 hours.
-If, after this time, the client has not made payment or discussed it with us, the order will be cancelled as we only keep them active for three days.
+If the customer hasn’t made payment and it states ‘customer payment required’, please do keep an eye on your messages for around 72 hours.
+If, after this time, the customer has not made payment or discussed it with us, the order will be cancelled as we only keep them active for three days.
 If you have any questions about a brief, please send us a message and we can look into it for you.

 We also advise that you log in at least twice a day when possible, especially if you have been placing bids and are active on your account.
 We recommend that you check once during the day and once in the evening to see if any work has been awarded to you.